 (d) If it is shown on the trial of an offense under this section that an analysis of a specimen of the person’s blood, breath, or urine showed an alcohol concentration level of 0.15 or more at the time the analysis was performed, the offense is a Class A misdemeanor.

-The second item that you need to pay attention to is the minimum term of confinement.
+- The minimum term of confinement.
 This is a relatively new addition to the Penal Code.
 It requires that you serve a minimum of 72 hours in jail for a conviction of a DWI in Texas.
 This can be, and often is waived by the District Attorney under probation agreements for a first offense.

 Sec.
 49.045.
 DRIVING WHILE INTOXICATED WITH CHILD PASSENGER.